-Authorisations for infrastructure and structures in protected areas
+Authorisations for infrastructure in protected areas

 - the use will be in the public interest